floswald/floswald.github.io/content/publication/garage-locations/index.md

 - econ
 - research
 - wip
-title: "Spatial Rents, Garage Location, and Competition in the London Bus Market "
+title: "Spatial Rents, Garage Location, and Competition in the London Bus Market"

 # links:
 #   - name: Appendix A